 1. Start slowly

-Your circulatory system needs time to adjust to changes in your workouts.
-This can take days or even weeks, depending on the intensity.
-Your muscles adapt in about the same amount of time.
-It only takes a few minutes or hours for neurons to adapt their ability to transmit electrical impulses between the brain and muscles within minutes.
+Your circulatory system needs time to adjust to exercise and frequency.
+This can take days or even weeks, depending on the exercise intensity.
+Your muscles, tendons, joints, and ligaments require a similar adaption time.
+And this adaptation is mostly physical!
+Amazingly, neurons adapt their ability to transmit electrical impulses between the brain and muscles within minutes.